 Relax, go have a cup of tea and come back in an hour.
 Everything will be okay.

 You never drink coffee, why did you just downed a cappuccino?
+Is it too early for wine?
 Great, now I’m having a heart attack.